davidchen/hugo/content/posts/adding-a-parking-dashcam/index.md

 ## Initial Installation

 Earlier this month, I decided that I wanted a more sophisticated dashcam setup for my second-generation Mazda CX-5.
 Mostly, I wanted the parking mode feature, which is basically a cheaper version of Tesla's [Sentry Mode](https://www.notateslaapp.com/tesla-reference/1303/tesla-sentry-mode-what-it-is-how-to-use-it-and-battery-drain), to record any incidents that occur when the vehicle's engine is off, such as when parked on the street or in a parking garage.
-I opted for a [Rove R2-4K Dual](https://www.amazon.com/ROVE-R2-4K-DUAL-STARVIS-Included/dp/B0D6J5B98H)[^1], and the installation went pretty smoothly.
-I followed this video pretty closely for the initial installation:
+I opted for a [Rove R2-4K Dual](https://www.amazon.com/ROVE-R2-4K-DUAL-STARVIS-Included/dp/B0D6J5B98H)[^1], and the installation went smoothly.
+I followed [this video](https://www.youtube.com/watch?v=VZDuZvfIwlo) closely for the initial installation.

-{{< youtube VZDuZvfIwlo >}}

 [^1]: I won't speak to the quality of this dashcam just yet, since I haven't had the time to fully utilize all its features.
 I will mention, though, that there was a minor software annoyance that caused the rear dashcam to show up mirrored on the display.
-The playback of both cameras works well, and the Rove support team was pretty helpful in sending me a replacement.
+The playback of both cameras works well, and the Rove support team was helpful in sending me a replacement.
 It did not solve the issue, but it's good to know their customer support is at least responsive and helpful.

-At this point, you're pretty much good to go with a working dual dashcam setup.
-However, since this dashcam had the parking mode feature I was looking for, I needed to go a step further and install a hardwire kit.
+At this point, you're pretty much good to go with a working dual dashcam setup, as long as you don't care about parking mode.
+However, since this dashcam had the parking mode feature I was looking for, I needed to go a few steps further and begin by installing a hardwire kit.

 ## Hardwire Kit